naturalis/naturalis-galaxy-tutorials/README.md

 Clustering and OTU generation.
 The example dataset has now been prepared for clustering.
 The clustering method for this tutorial will be UPARSE.
 * Select the "Make otu table" tool under "**Cluster Tools**".
+* Select "**Trimmed_Zip**" (the output file from step 5) under "**zip file containing fasta or fastq files**".
 * Select "UPARSE" under "**Clustering**".
 * Remaining settings can be kept at default.

 The output table will look like this.
-This file will be named "Trimmed Zip otu table".
+This file will be named "**Trimmed_Zip otu table**".
 ![OTU output table one](https://github.com/JasperBoom/naturalis-galaxy-tutorial/blob/master/src/OTUTableOne.PNG)
 Along with the OTU table.
 A sequence file has been generated named "Trimmed Zip sequence".
-The third file "Trimmed Zip log" will not be used in this tutorial.
+The third file "Trimmed_Zip log" will not be used in this tutorial.

 ### Step 7:
 Identifying OTUs.
-The newly generated file named "Trimmed Zip sequence" contains a representative read for every generated OTU.
+The newly generated file named "**Trimmed_Zip sequence**" contains a representative read for every generated OTU.
 These reads can be used to identify the species linked to a OTU.
 * Select the "Identify reads with blastn and find taxonomy" tool under "**Identification Tools**".
 * Select "**Trimmed_Zip sequence**" (the output file from step 6) under "**fasta file**".
 * Select "ITS (Genbank 22-11-2018)" under "**Database**".